Exercising After Stitches Removal: What You Need to Know?

 • Full Activity (4+ weeks): It typically takes 4-6 weeks for a wound to fully heal.
 Once your doctor confirms complete healing and you feel comfortable, you can resume your regular exercise routine.

-See also 15 Benefits of Swimming for Exercise
+See also 15 Best Exercises for Shoulders

 Precautions To Take Before Exercising After Stitches Removal